Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Literature Review

 \subsubsection{Power-flow-constrained Loss Function}

-This is one of the most common approaches to physics-informed machine learning in power systems and was highlighted as a core PINN paradigm by a recent review paper \citep{huang_applications_2023}.
-This is typically achieved by assigning physical meanings to the variables in the output neural networks (NNs) and embedding the governing equations of these physical variables into the loss function.
+Constraining loss functions is one of the most common approaches to physics-informed machine learning in power systems and was highlighted as a core PINN paradigm by a recent review paper \citep{huang_applications_2023}.
+This is typically achieved by assigning physical meanings to the variables in the output neural networks (NNs) and embedding the governing equations of these physical variables as an additional loss term.
 The loss function can thus be formally written as:

 where $L_{\text{pred}}$ is a typical loss function (such as mean-squared error) which measures the difference between the predicted and target output ($\hat{y}$ and $y$ respectively); $L_{\text{reg}}$ is a regularization term (such as L1 or L2 norm) imposed on the weights $W$ of the neural network; and $L_{\text{phys}}$ is a physical regularization term that quantifies the degree to which the model's predictions violate the governing physical equations, with $X$ representing the input features. $\lambda$ and $\gamma$ are thus hyperparameters that balance the contributions of the different loss components.